klasmodin/klasmodin.github.io/_posts/2023-02-03-what-is-shape-analysis.md

 The group inversion is $$\varphi\mapsto\varphi^{-1}$$.
 The group identity is the map $$\operatorname{id}\colon M\to M$$ defined by $$\operatorname{id}(x) = x$$.
 One should think of $$\operatorname{Diff}(M)$$ as an infinite-dimensional Lie group.
-This notion is precise in the cathegory of *Fréchet Lie groups* (cf. Hamilton <d-cite key="Ha1982"></d-cite>), but I won't get into technical details in this post.
+This notion is precise in the cathegory of *Fréchet Lie groups* (cf. Kriegl and Michor <d-cite key="KrMi1997b"></d-cite>), but I won't get into technical details in this post.

 Take now a smooth path $$\gamma: [0,\epsilon) \to \operatorname{Diff}(M)$$ such that $$\gamma(0) = \operatorname{id}$$.
 It is useful to picture $$\gamma$$ as a *continuous* warp.